uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0043-reconnaissance.md

 ### T1590.002 - Gather Victim Network Information: DNS

+Procedures:

+- Adversaries may gather information about the victim's DNS that can be used during targeting.
+DNS information may include a variety of details, including registered name servers as well as records that outline addressing for a target’s subdomains, mail servers, and other hosts.
+DNS MX, TXT, and SPF records may also reveal the use of third party cloud and SaaS providers, such as Office 365, G Suite, Salesforce, or Zendesk.
+Adversaries may gather this information in various ways, such as querying or otherwise collecting details via DNS/Passive DNS.
+DNS information may also be exposed to adversaries via online or other accessible data sets (ex: Search Open Technical Databases).
+Gathering this information may reveal opportunities for other forms of reconnaissance (ex: Search Open Technical Databases, Search Open Websites/Domains, or Active Scanning), establishing operational resources (ex: Acquire Infrastructure or Compromise Infrastructure), and/or initial access (ex: External Remote Services).
+Adversaries may also use DNS zone transfer (DNS query type AXFR) to collect all records from a misconfigured DNS server.

 ### T1590.003 - Gather Victim Network Information: Network Trust Dependencies

+Procedures:

+- Adversaries may gather information about the victim's network trust dependencies that can be used during targeting.
+Information about network trusts may include a variety of details, including second or third-party organizations/domains (ex: managed service providers, contractors, etc.) that have connected (and potentially elevated) network access.
+Adversaries may gather this information in various ways, such as direct elicitation via Phishing for Information.
+Information about network trusts may also be exposed to adversaries via online or other accessible data sets (ex: Search Open Technical Databases).
+Gathering this information may reveal opportunities for other forms of reconnaissance (ex: Active Scanning or Search Open Websites/Domains), establishing operational resources (ex: Acquire Infrastructure or Compromise Infrastructure), and/or initial access (ex: Trusted Relationship).

 ### T1590.004 - Gather Victim Network Information: Network Topology